FAQS

 How does sourcing furniture and finishes work?

-• Design Sourcing: You’ll receive a curated sourcing list with selected furnishings, lighting, and materials, including direct purchase links.
-Clients purchase independently and manage ordering on their own timeline.
+Phase 2 – Design Sourcing: We curate a detailed sourcing plan with selected furnishings, lighting, and materials, including direct purchase links.
+You manage purchasing and implementation at your own pace.

 How long does the process take?

 Timelines vary based on scope and service tier.
-Design Concept and Design Sourcing projects typically move quickly, while Full-Service projects require additional time to accommodate sourcing, vendor lead times, and installation.
+Design Concept and Design Sourcing projects typically complete in 2-3 weeks, while Design Execution projects require additional time to accommodate sourcing, vendor lead times, and installation.
 Estimated timelines are outlined at the start of each phase.

 How is pricing structured for each service?